Gender Queer: A Memoir: Legal challenges

 In November 2022, ACLU Texas filed an Office for Civil Rights (OCR) complaint over the Keller Independent School District's ban on books about gender fluidity.
 The district's policy bans any library book that includes or mentions a transgender or non-binary person, including fictional characters or historical figures; Gender Queer was banned by the district in August 2022.
 The OCR complaint states that "to assert that the mere presence of a transgender or non-binary character would render a book sexually explicit or age-inappropriate is inflammatory, inaccurate, and discriminatory."

 On December 6, 2022, The US Education Department's Office of Civil Rights notified Granbury Independent School District in Northern Texas that it had opened an investigation following a July complaint from the ACLU accusing the district of violating federal law, Title IX, that prohibits discrimination based on sexual orientation and gender.
 The complaint came after the school district superintendent was secretly recorded talking to district librarians and telling them, "There are two genders.
 There's male and there's female" and then he went on to say, "there's no place for it in our libraries."
 In the same meeting he told librarians to remove "the 850 books that were put forth by Representative Krause...plus any that that we think that do not conform."
 Gender Queer is among the 850 books on Krause's list.
 This is the first federal investigation tied to the nationwide movement in the US to ban library books dealing with sexuality and gender.

+Censorship in Australia

+On March 9, 2023, Queensland police flagged Gender Queer to the Department of Communications and Art, which oversees the Australian Classification Board (ACB), for review after a complaint by a conservative activist.
+The ACB has the power to censor, restrict, or ban literature, film, and other content.
+Mark Saunokonoko, for 9News, highlighted on March 20 that "a decision is likely in the next 25 days, and there are several routes the ACB may choose to take, ranging from age restrictions on who can read and buy the book through to an outright ban."
+The complaint also led Logan City Council to remove the book from library shelves, however, Gender Queer was still available by request.
+Jane Sullivan, The Sydney Morning Herald book columnist and reviewer wrote, "If there's one thing I hope Australia never imports from the US, it's that country's raging appetite for banning books.
+But there are signs the culture wars have reached our shores."
+She went on to say that she hopes the ACB will "resist" the effort to censor Gender Queer.